NickReinlein/GilGoblin/README.md

 ## Summary

 GilGoblin is a REST API for FFXIV, written in C#.
 It calculates the most profitable items to craft based on market prices, vendor prices and crafting component costs.
-It stores the data in Postgres database.
-The prices are refreshed by calling an API endpoint.
+It stores the data in a local database.
+The prices are refreshed by calling an API endpoint (admin process).

 The initial functionality includes the following: